ikelaiah/cli-fp/README.md

 ## 🙏 Acknowledgments

 - Inspired by modern CLI frameworks
-- Built with Free Pascal
+- Built with Free Pascal and Lazarus IDE
-- Community feedback and contributions

 ## 📞 Contact